Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A man who acquires the ability to take full possession of his own mind may take possession of anything else to which he is justly entitled."
+> "Life is to be fortified by many friendships.
+To love, and to be loved, is the greatest happiness of existence."
-> — **Andrew Carnegie**
+> — **Sydney Smith**

 ---